-- The school's interventions through the SEND Code of Practice - Individual Targets for the child (short and long term) - · Records of regular reviews and outcomes - National Curriculum levels - Attainments in the core subjects - Educational and other assessments, for example from an advisory specialist support teacher or an Educational Psychologist - Views of the child and parents - Involvement of other professionals - Any involvement by Social Services or Attendance Management Service - The child's medical history and where relevant input from the School Nurse
+- The schools' interventions through the SEN Code of Practice graduated approach of 'assess, plan, do and review'. - Individual Targets for the child (Short and Long Term) - Records of regular reviews and outcomes - National Curriculum levels - Attainment in the Core Subjects over time - Educational and other assessments, for example from an advisory specialist support teacher or an Educational Psychologist - Views of the child and parents - Involvement of other professionals - Any involvement by Social Services or Attendance Management Service - The child's medical history and where relevant input from the School Nurse

-On receipt of any consultations on proposed EHCPs the school will fully consider whether:
+On receipt of any consultations on proposed Education Health Care Plans the school will fully consider whether:

-- The school is unsuitable to the child's age, ability, aptitude or special educational needs (SEND Code of Practice 2014) - The attendance of the child at the school would be incompatible with the provision of efficient education for the children with whom they would be educated or the efficient use of resources and there are no reasonable steps to prevent incompatibility (SEND Code of Practice 2014)
+- The school is unsuitable to the child's age, ability, aptitude or special educational needs.
+(SEND Code of Practice 2014) - The attendance of the child at the school would be incompatible with the provision of efficient education for the children with whom they would be educated or the efficient use of resources and there are no reasonable steps to prevent incompatibility.
+(SEND Code of Practice 2014)

-The school will respond in writing to the local authority clearly stating the reasons for accepting or declining the consultation.
+The school will respond in writing to the local authority clear stating the reasons for accepting or declining the consultation.

-When an EHCP is issued naming the school, support will be provided in school according to the targets and provision outlined within the document.
-The EHCP will be reviewed annually in line with the SEND Code of Practice remaining in place until the pupil reaches the age of twenty five unless it is agreed at an annual review that it should cease.
+When an Educational Health Care Plan is issued naming the school, support will be provided in school according to the targets and provision outlined within the document.
+The Education Health Care Plan will be reviewed annually in line with the Special Educational Needs Code of Practice remaining in place until the pupil reaches the age of twenty-five unless it is agreed at an annual review that it should cease.

-7. Organisation and Structure of Inclusion
+11. Organisation and Structure of Inclusion

-7.1.
+11.1.
 The role of the Senior Lead for Inclusion